gustavoconforti/http-json-logger/README.md

 ## License
 This project is licensed under the [GNU General Public License, Version 3 (GPL-3.0)](LICENSE).
 See the [LICENSE](LICENSE) file for details.

-## Disclaimer
-This repository is for educational and research purposes only.
-Deploying honeypots on a network without proper authorization may be illegal in some jurisdictions.
-Use responsibly and in compliance with applicable laws and regulations.